All Episodes

 You know what?

-All they are is is Al-Qaeda.
+All they are is Al-Qaeda.

-They are maybe an Al-Qaeda splinter group, but they they have been given, from what I understand, the regime has given this group a new name in order for Obama to be able to continue to say he wiped Al-Qaeda out.
+They are maybe an Al-Qaeda splinter group, but they have been given, from what I understand, the regime has given this group a new name in order for Obama to be able to continue to say he wiped Al-Qaeda out.

-I mean, if you wipe out Al Qaeda, how can they have a new group spring up?
+I mean, if you wipe out Al-Qaeda, how can they have a new group spring up?

 If you wipe them out, you wipe them out.